Student Design Teams

 See how Zips Racing celebrated its 30th anniversary.

-SAE Formula Electric Team
+Zips Racing - Formula Electric Design Team

-Similar to the Formula SAE Design Team, the Formula Electric Team creates an environment for students similar to industry work.
+Similar to the Formula Combustion Design Team, the Formula Electric Design Team creates an environment for students similar to industry work.
 Students must manufacture a prototype electric race car to be evaluated for production.
 The vehicle must have high performance in terms of acceleration, braking, and handling capabilities.
 The car must also be aesthetically pleasing, comfortable, and easy to maintain.
 With the same considerations as any engineering business, the students must also evaluate cost, manufacturing capabilities, and reliability of the race car.